The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-The best way to think of the above is that the two dimensional process $(U,W)$ moves in the plane under the constraint that it can not leave the (moving) double cone $C(-L_t)$, where $L_t=Y_{\sigma(t)}$ the value of $Y$ at the last time epoch when $\abs{Y+W}=\abs{U}$.
-When $(U,W)$ hits the boundary of $C(-L_t)$ it has to wait until the change in $L_t$ enables it to move.
+The best way to think of the above is that the two-dimensional process $(U,W)$ moves in the plane under the constraint that it can not leave the (moving) double cone $C(-L_t)$, where $L_t=Y_{\sigma(t)}$ the value of $Y$ at the last time epoch when $|Y+W|=|U|$.
+When $(U,W)$ hits the boundary of $C(-L_t)$, it has to wait until the change in $L_t$ enables it to move.

-Recall, that this is similar to the way $B$ is obtained from $B^+$ and $B^-$.
-In the case of $B$ the constraint is that $B^{+}$ must be in the moving half line $\set{x\in\real}{x\geq \inf_{s\leq t} B^{-}_s}.$ Since there is a one sided condition, both processes have only excursions from the running minimum.
+Recall that this is similar to the way $B$ is obtained from $B^+$ and $B^-$.
+In the case of $B$, the constraint is that $B^{+}$ must be in the moving half line $\{x\in\real\dvtx x\geq\inf_{s\leq t} B^{-}_s\}.$ Since there is a one-sided condition, both processes have only excursions from the running minimum.

-By similar reason, when $(U,W)$ hits the polyline $\set{(u,w)\in \real^2}{w=-L_t+\abs{u}}$, then $-L$ is locally increasing, as $(U,W)$ pushes the double cone $C(-L_t)$ upward on the plane.
-Actually, $L$ locally follows the running minimum of $Y$ and as in the case of $B^\pm$ the changes in $L$ can be described as the changes of a local time process, see Lemma \ref{lem:TV} below.
+By similar reasoning, when $(U,W)$ hits the polyline $\{(u,w)\in\real^2\dvtx w=-L_t+|u|\}$, then $-L$ is locally increasing, as $(U,W)$ pushes the double cone $C(-L_t)$ upward on the plane.
+Actually, $L$ locally follows the running minimum of $Y$, and as in the case of $B^\pm$, the changes in $L$ can be described as the changes of a local time process; see Lemma~\ref{lemTV} below.

-The other case, i.e. when $(U,W)$ hits the polyline $\set{(u,w)\in \real^2}{w=-L_t-\abs{u}}$ differs only in the direction of changes.
-In this regime $(U,W)$ tries to push downward the cone on the plane and therefore $-L$ is decreasing.
+The other case, that is, when $(U,W)$ hits the polyline $\{(u,w)\in\real^2\dvtx w=-L_t-|u|\}$ differs only in the direction of changes.
+In this regime, $(U,W)$ tries to push downward the cone on the plane, and therefore $-L$ is decreasing.
 Then $Y$ performs excursions below the actual value of $L$, and $L$ locally follows the running maximum of $Y$.

-The above reasoning is made precise in Lemma \ref{lem:TV} and yields that $L$ is a linear combination of local time processes.
-Whence it has continuous sample path with locally bounded variation.
+The above reasoning is made precise in Lemma~\ref{lemTV} and yields that $L$ is a linear combination of local time processes, whence it has a continuous sample path with a locally bounded variation.

-The end of our argument is that immediately after the moment that $U$ leaves the origin the total variation of $L$ becomes infinite.
-Since $L$ has locally bounded variation this clearly implies that $U$ is identically zero in other words trivial.
+The end of our argument is that immediately after the moment that $U$ leaves the origin, the total variation of $L$ becomes infinite.
+Since $L$ has locally bounded variation, this clearly implies that $U$ is identically zero and, in other words, is trivial.